haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/source_code_organisation.md

 - the `default` value to be used if the parameter is not defined in the configuration file.
 - the `type` of value to expect: string, integer, float, boolean, list
 - the allowed value range: `choices`, `minchars / maxchars`, `min / max`, `precision` (number of digits for floating points)
-- a description of the parameter: its `title`, and `long` and `short` description.
+- a description of the parameter: its `title`, and a `long` and `short` descriptions.
-- a group (`group`): used to group parameters together.
+- a `group`: used to group parameters together.
 - the `explevel` expertise level: `easy`, `expert`, `guru`, `hidden`

-This file is used to build the documentation and the web-app.
+This file is also used to build the documentation and the web-app.

+##### Notes on expertise level

-**Note** the `explevel` attribute to each parameter, allowing us to display (or not), parameters depending on the expertise level of the user.
-While this is not used for local installation of haddock3, it is used at the web-application level to hide too techincal parameters to beginers (with `easy` expertise level).
+Note the `explevel` attribute to each parameter, allowing us to display (or not), parameters depending on the expertise level of the user.
+While this is not used for local installation of haddock3, it is used at the [web-application](./webapp.md) level to hide too techincal parameters to beginers (with `easy` expertise level).

 #### `__init__.py`

-bla
+Holds the module execution machinery.

+#### `cns/` directory

+Contains cns scripts related to the module : `*.cns`

+#### python3 scripts `*.py`

+Holds the module classes, methods and functions related to the logic for the computation.

 ### Tests